adrianlua03/ENG1003_w1_Group10/README.md

 Aside from this method, another possible solution is to analyze the given inequalities.
 Solving the inequalities results in the following constraints for both C<sub>f</sub> and C<sub>t</sub>:

-10≤C<sub>f</sub>≤60
+10 ≤ C<sub>f</sub> ≤ 60 <br>
-20≤C<sub>t</sub>≤40
+20 ≤ C<sub>t</sub> ≤ 40

-To minimize the cost, these variables would have to be minimized as they are possitively correlated to the cost.
+The constraints were then analyzed to study how each variable would affect the cost.
+As mentioned earlier, to minimize the cost, the variable costs would have to be minimized as they are positively correlated with each other.
 This results in 2 possible solutions: (10,40) and (20,20).
-These points were then inputted into the cost formula to see which results in a lower cost.
+These points were then inputted into the cost formula to see which has the lower cost.

 ### b.
 Results